hamzaabbasminhas/MetaMask/MetaMaskAutomation/readme.md

 **To run the project**

 1. Clone this repo
-2. Navigate to root folder
+2. Navigate to root folder i.e to the MetaMaskAutomation Folder
 3. pip3 install -r requirements.txt